 The Endowment Fund

-The purpose of the endowment, as revealed by the transcript of the December 10, 1960 special meeting S.C.
+The purpose of the endowment, as revealed by the transcript of the December 10, 1960 special meeting of the S.C.
 Bar, is to promote, through the School of Law, the welfare of the legal profession — by using the income for lectures, for research, for development of the School of Law faculty, and in other ways.
 Memorial gifts serve the double purpose of promoting the endowment aims and perpetuating the ideals of those thus remembered.